sergionic18/asciiart/Readme.md

     -i, --invert    Inverts the color
     -c              Selects the method for converting RGB to brightness value -C, --color     Selects the output color of the printed text

-## Acknowledgments

-- A big thank you to Gopal9816 for the original ASCII Artify project.
-- Any other acknowledgments or credits for third-party resources used in the fork.